syncfusion-content/uwp-docs/uwp/SfDataGrid/Getting-Started.md

 * **Validation** – Support to validate the data on errors.
 * **Data virtualization** – Support for different modes of data virtualization such as paging, incremental loading.
 * **Master-Detail View**– Support to display relational data using hierarchies.
-* **Printing and Exporting** – Support to print and also export the data to Excel, Pdf.
+* **Printing and Exporting** – Support to print and also export the data to Excel, PDF.
 * **Styling** – Extensive support for customizing styles of cells and rows in SfDataGrid.
 * **Stacked Headers** - Extensive support to show multiple headers called stacked headers.
 * **Unbound rows** – Support to display unbound rows.